$21,000,000 Settlement Mid-Trial Resolves Paralysis Medical Negligence Case

 Delayed Disclosure in Tacoma Is Normal: Why Many Survivors Don’t Speak up Until Adulthood (and How Washington Law Protects Them)

-Many people wonder why survivors of sexual abuse sometimes wait years to come forward.
+Many people wonder why Tacoma survivors of sexual abuse sometimes wait years to come forward.
 In Tacoma and throughout Washington State, delayed disclosure is not unusual.
 For many survivors, factors like fear, shame, and trauma make it difficult to report abuse right away.
-Learning about why this happens is an important first step toward compassion and […]
+Learning about why this happens is an important first step toward compassion […]

 Read more